BBVA/openshift-utils/README.md

 ## Local tests

-We recommend using ["minishift"](https://www.openshift.org/vm/) , this is the easiest way to have a local Openshift.
+The "oc" client by itself can be used to create a localclusterWe recommend using the ""["minishift"](https://www.openshift.org/vm/) , this is the easiest way to have a local Openshift.

 The resources with suffix ***local*** have been created in order to be launched on previous production environments (in your localhost, for instance).